alfredomartinezjr/wosostats/resources/how-to-log-stats.md

   * **Parried to danger** - `parried.to.danger`
   * **Deflected to safety** - `deflected.to.safety`
   * **Deflected to danger** - `deflected.to.danger`
-13. For goalkeeper defensive actions that are shots on goals, log the type of save attempt, regardless of whether it was successful, by filling in the `gk.s.o.g.attempt` column with one of the following values to be written as it is shown in italics below:
-  * **Diving save** - `diving`
-  * **Standing save** - `standing`
-  * **Reaching save** - `reaching`
-  * **Stooping save** - `stooping`
-14. If a foul was committed, log for the possessing player in the `poss.player.disciplinary` column and for the defending player in the `def.player.disciplinary` column one of the following values to be written as it is shown in italics below:
+13. If a foul was committed, log for the possessing player in the `poss.player.disciplinary` column and for the defending player in the `def.player.disciplinary` column one of the following values to be written as it is shown in italics below:
   * In the event that a play has more than one `poss.player.disciplinary` or `def.player.disciplinary` qualifiers that could apply, log each one in a different row but leave the `poss.player` column blank so as not to accidentally create a new event: ![](http://i.imgur.com/kw6zb5R.png)
   * **Fouls won** - `fouls.won`
   * **Fouls conceded** `fouls.conceded`